ucsf-wynton/wynton-website-hpc/docs/hpc/about/governance.md

 cluster’s purpose and organizational principles outlined above.
-The Committee consists of major contributing basic scientists, a representative of guest users, and a campus Information Technology representative (_ex officio_), all of whom have some expertise in cluster computing.
+The Committee consists of major contributing basic scientists, a representative of guest users, and a campus Information Technology representative, all of whom have some expertise in cluster computing.
 The Committee meets as required to review overall utilization of the system, plan future expansions, discuss funding opportunities, etc. The Committee also resolves any disputes concerning use and governance of the cluster.
 Committee matters are addressed at meetings and by email as needed.
 To ensure continuity of governance, the Committee appoints new members by a majority vote.
-The Committee currently consists of David Agard, Sergio Baranzini, Scott Pegg, Brian Shoichet, Tom Ferrin (Co-Chair), Andrej Sali (Co-Chair), Mike Keiser (representing guest users), and Rick Larsen (_ex officio_, Campus IT).
+The Committee currently consists of Kliment Verba, Sergio Baranzini, Scott Pegg, Brian Shoichet, Tom Ferrin (Co-Chair), Andrej Sali (Co-Chair), Mike Keiser (representing guest users), and Mandy Terrill (Campus IT).